Skip to main content

 To work with the examples, you need to create a service user with two roles:

-1. In the control panel, on the top menu, click Account.
+1. In the control panel, on the top menu, click IAM.

 2. Go to the Service Users section.

-3. Click Add Service User.
+3. Click Add service user.

-4. In the Service User Data block:
+4. In the Service User Details block:

-4.2 Enter a password for the user or generate one.Once a user is created, you cannot view the password — you can only change it.The password must be no shorter than 20 characters and include a minimum:
+4.2.
+Enter a password for the user or generate one.
+Once the user is created, the password cannot be viewed, only changed.
+The password must be at least 20 characters long and include at least:

 • one uppercase and one lowercase Latin letter (A-Z, a-z);